iislamgom3a/note-app/Readme.md

 - **LoginFrame**: GUI component for user login.
 - **RegisterFrame**: GUI component for user registration.
 - **Images**: Handles adding and managing images in the notes.

-### Class Relationships
-- `Note` is extended by `SecureNote`, adding functionality for password protection.
-- `LoginFrame`, `RegisterFrame`, `EditorFrame`, and `Sketch` extend `JFrame` to provide the graphical user interface components.
-- `App` class is the entry point, which instantiates and manages the `GUIManager`.

-### Key Components

-- **SecureNote**: This class provides the mechanism to lock and unlock notes, ensuring that users' sensitive data is protected.
-- **FileManager**: Provides methods to save, load, and ensure file existence for storing user data and notes.
-- **EditorFrame**: Allows users to create notes with rich text support (markdown).
-- **Sketch**: Lets users draw sketches and save them to their notes.

 ## Authors
 - @iislamgom3a